miltiadiss/CEID-MSc-Thesis/README.md

-# Classification of Abnormal Respiratory Sounds using Machine Learning and Domain Adaptation 🩺
+# Supervised domain adaptation techniques for the classification of abnormal respiratory sounds 🩺

 **Pipeline of the applied methodology**
 <p align="center">